paukstelis/OctoPrint-WindowsInstaller/readme.md

-# OctoPrint Windows Installer
+# OctoPrint Windows Installer - LatheEngraver edition!

 This repository uses a GitHub action to make a bundled installer for OctoPrint on Windows.
 It uses [WinPython](https://github.com/winpython/winpython), [winsw](https://github.com/winsw/winsw), and automates the process of creating a venv, installing OctoPrint in it, and adding an OctoPrint service in Windows.
+This particular version will ALSO install all plugins that are specific for the LatheEngraver.

 ## System Requirements